sakuli/sakuli.github.io/content/docs/enterprise/_index.md

 ?
 Please enter your npm key:
 {{</highlight>}}

-The upcoming prompt asks you about the enterprise features which you want to activate.
-You can use <kbd>↑</kbd> and <kbd>↓</kbd> to navigate the cursor and <kbd>SPACE</kbd> select or deselect a feature.
-Pressing <kbd>ENTER</kbd> will submit your selection and starts the setup process.
+The following prompt asks you about the enterprise features which you want to activate.
+You can use <kbd>↑</kbd> and <kbd>↓</kbd> to navigate the cursor and <kbd>SPACE</kbd>  to select or deselect a feature.
+Pressing <kbd>ENTER</kbd> will submit your selection and start the setup process.

 {{<highlight bash>}}
 ?
 Please Select Enterprise Features to bootstrap (Press <space> to select, <a> to toggle all, <i> to invert selection)